determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 In this code snippet, ``core_context`` is the :class:`~determined.core.Context` instance which was initialized with :func:`determined.core.init`.
 The context manager requires access to both ``core_context`` and the current :class:`~determined.core.SearcherOperation` instance (``op``) to appropriately report results.
+Outside of a ``dsat`` context, ``dsat_reporting_context`` is a no-op, so there is no need to remove the context manager after the ``dsat`` trials have completed.

-A full example which uses DeepSpeed Autotune with Core API can be found in the ``examples/deepspeed_autotune/torchvision/core_api`` `subdirectory within the Determined GitHub Repo
+A full example which uses DeepSpeed Autotune with Core API can be found in the `Determined GitHub Repo
 <https://github.com/determined-ai/determined/tree/master/examples/deepspeed_autotune/torchvision/core_api>`__
-.
+under ``examples/deepspeed_autotune/torchvision/core_api``.

 HuggingFace Trainer
 ===================